 Using SvelteKit server hooks as a reverse proxy

 To do this, create a file named hooks.server.ts in your src directory (or the dir you configured to contain source files).
-In this file, set up code to match requests to a custom route, set a new host header, change the URL to point to PostHog, and rewrite the response.
+In this file, set up code to match requests to a custom route, adjust the relevant headers, change the URL to point to PostHog, and rewrite the response.

 Note: This only works in SSR mode.
 If your site is statically generated, SvelteKit ignores hooks.server.ts.